Junín de los Andes: Climate

 Junín de los Andes is classified within warm-summer Mediterranean climate (Köppen: Csb).
 It is located at the foot of the Andes and near the lakes, conditioning the generally temperate climate.
 The Huiliches Department is considered Summer range from mild to warm with daily temperatures between 20 °C and 30 °C, dropping to 5 °C and 10 °C in the night.
 The town receives most of its precipitations in the cold months of winter from May to July.
 The average annual rainfall is 2000 mm.

 Flora and fauna

-The Huiliches Department has a remarkable scenic beauty typical of the northern Patagonic Andes, characterized by its vegetated hill slopes.
+The Huiliches Department has a scenic environment typical of the northern Patagonic Andes, characterized by its vegetated hill slopes.
 The region features the Andean Patagonian fores and Patagonic steppe ecoregions.
 The local flora include Araucaria araucanas, trees of the Nothofagus species such as the coihues and Patagonian oaks, and Andean cypresses.

 A variety of fauna can be found in the region, conditioned by its mountain environment, lakes and rivers.
 Most of the local species inhabit the national parks and are protected from hunting with a few exceptions.
 The South Andean deer, Andean fox and pudú are among the mammals.
 The Andean Condor, Black-chested buzzard-eagle and Southern lapwing can be found within the bird species.
 The rich aquatic ecosystem is represented by Neotropical silversides, Aplochiton taeniatus, perches and different kinds of trout, such as rainbow and brown trout, among others.